Draksredo/site/README.md

 - <a href="#contributing">Contributing</a>
 - <a href="https://confluence.lmru.tech/display/NDP/Coding+style+and+standards">Coding style and standards</a> (link to Confluence)

-<h1 id="installation">Установка</h1>
+<h1 id="installation">Installation</h1>
-Установка состоит из следующего программного обеспечения, которое необходимо установить на локальном компьютере.
+The installation consists of the following software you will need to install on your local machine.
+It is necessary to install appropriate versions from the list to get evetything at work.

-(Tested on 23 april 2020, Windows 10)
+(Tested on 18 may 2020, Windows 10)

 ![Node](docs/images/badge-node.svg)
 ![Npm](docs/images/badge-npm.svg)
 ![React Native Debugger](docs/images/badge-rnd.svg)